AudioKit/AudioKit/README.md

   -AOP - that's a good point.
 I'll have to digest what it means to Objective-Csound and us.
   Clearly, we want to be even more about the understanding than csound alone is.
+  But I don't think we lose that necessarily by having a very similar named class.

 * Should think about standardizing the headers of the files.
 I don't care much who wrote the file initially or when it was created.
 To me that's all handled much